Shaan2522/Fair-Trial/README.md

 # Fair-Trial
-A website made for the help of undertrial prisoners, and their families made for Ministry of Law &amp; Justice, Government of India
+A website made for the help of undertrial prisoners, and their families under the Ministry of Law &amp; Justice, Government of India